 Art education is a subset of the faculty of education.
 As such, prospective students should expect the prerequisites to be similar to those of standard master’s programs in teaching.
 Applicants are encouraged to contact the educational institution they’re interested in applying to determine any specific prerequisite requirements.

 Potential Careers for Art Educators in Pennsylvania

-Graduate schools with Teaching Art Graduate Masters Programs in Pennsylvania
+Graduate Schools with Masters in Teaching Art Education Programs in Pennsylvania

 |State||Employment||Annual Mean Wage|